Most recent posts

 Founded by Sir William in 1624 in memory of his son – a path followed in 1885 by Leland Stanford, the railroad baron, in founding Stanford University in Palo Alto – this long visit gave me a chance to see how the school has evolved in the 50+ years since I graduated, as they say in the USA, with a ticket to Imperial College, London, in 1970.

 My first day at the school gave me a taste of life at Borlase’s and in Marlow.
 Walking along the road home from the bus stop in my crisp new uniform, I was accosted by a group of lads from Great Marlow School, the other local secondary school in town.
-We called them “yobs;” backward boys, get it?
+We called them “yobs” – backward boys, get it?
 They pushed and shoved, hemmed me in and slapped me around a bit, until I escaped and ran the short distance home.
-Nothing too mean, but a dispiriting introduction to the two classes of school in the town.
+Nothing too mean, but a dispiriting introduction to the two classes in the town and the school of each.
 From then on, I always biked to and from Borlase’s.

 Welcome!